Yekuuun/tinyshell/README.md

 >This repo contains samples I wroted.
 It may not be perfect so don't blame me if you see potentials errors.

 >[!Warning]
->I Had habit to use C under windows env so don't blame me if you see Windows synthax haha.
+>I had habit to use C under windows env so don't blame me if you see Windows synthax haha.

+## Core features

+- Command lexing & parsing
+- Signals interruptions handling
+- Builtin functions
+- Working on custom core functions like `ls, cat, mkdir, history` etc for bringing more fun instead of calling execvp.

 **currently building solution...**

+### Execution

+`make && ./tinyshell`

+---

+## Links & ressources

+<a href="https://github.com/zwan074/technical-books/blob/master/Advanced.Programming.in.the.UNIX.Environment.3rd.Edition.0321637739.pdf" target="_blank">Advanced programming in the unix environment</a>

+<a href="https://m4nnb3ll.medium.com/minishell-building-a-mini-bash-a-42-project-b55a10598218" target="_blank">ManBell 42 minishell project</a>

+<a href="https://medium.com/basecs/leveling-up-ones-parsing-game-with-asts-d7a6fc2400ff" target="_blank">AST Algorithm</a>